heistp/sce-l4s-bakeoff/README.md

 will be skipped.

-Note that scetrace was designed for SCE and does not have support for L4S or AccECN, so some statistics may not be either useful for or applicable to L4S.
+Note that scetrace was designed for SCE and does not have support for L4S or AccECN, so some statistics are neither useful for nor applicable to L4S.

 #### jq